streambased-io/streambased-demos/RAGworkshop/README.md

 **Step 0: Goal and methodology**

-In this chapter we will learn the main concepts of realtime data (particularly Apache Kafka) and use some of the more common tools and techniques to interact and explore.
+In this chapter we will learn how to query the data that is present in Apache kafka.

+To get an overview of Kafka data, we can map Kafka concepts to more familiar relational database terms:

+* **Topic** becomes a **Table**
+* **Message** corresponds to a **Row**
+* **Field** maps to a **Column**

+By using this mapping, listing Kafka topics is conceptually similar to listing database tables.
+Each topic represents a set of messages (rows) that share a common structure, much like how a table contains rows with consistent columns.

+This approach provides a clear and structured way to think about Kafka topics and their data, making it easier to reason about and work with the information.

 **Step 1: Discover the data set**